 Modified atmosphere packaging (MAP) can be applied to dairy products to control some of the associated fungal problems and extend their shelf life.
-The applied gas compositions for packaging of dairy products can vary from 10% to 100% CO2, balanced with N2 as an inert filler gas, preventing package collapse as a result of CO2 solubilisation in the cheese product.
+The applied gas compositions for packaging of dairy products can vary from 10 to 100 percent CO2, balanced with N2 as an inert filler gas, preventing package collapse as a result of CO2 solubilisation in the cheese product.

 Subsequently, the CO2 is able to interchange dynamically between the product and the headspace gas.
 The degree of this exchange is expected to depend on material properties, CO2 solubility in the specific cheese, as well as on the product to headspace volume ratio and the initial concentration of CO2 in both the packaging gas and product.
-During trans – portation and storage, the CO2 will continue to exchange as a response on changes in temperature conditions14.
-A low level of CO2 in MAP application could significantly improve the shelf life of some cheeses.
+During transportation and storage, the CO2 will continue to exchange as a response on changes in temperature conditions.14 A low level of CO2 in MAP application could significantly improve the shelf life of some cheeses.
 Favati et al.15 evaluated the shelf-life of portioned Provolone cheese packaged in a protective atmosphere using different CO2/N2 gas mixtures at 4°C and 8°C, in order to simulate, respectively, the most common domestic and retail storage conditions.
 Control samples were vacuum packaged.
 Furthermore, the acquired data was utilised to predict the commercial shelf life of the cheese.
-The gas mixture made up of 30% CO2 and 70% N2 guaranteed portioned Provolone cheese shelf life of 280 days (Table 1).
+The gas mixture made up of 30 percent CO2 and 70 percent N2 guaranteed portioned Provolone cheese shelf life of 280 days (Table 1).

 - Petrus R.R., Freire M.T., Setogute L., Higajo V.M.
 (2011) Effect of pasteurization temperature and aseptic filling on the shelf-life of milk, Alim.
 Nutr.
 Araraquara, 22 (4) 531-538